ICD Body System

 Confirming the diagnosis:

-The relevant medical specialist is an oncologist.
+The relevant medical specialist is a medical oncologist or a respiratory physician.

 Conditions not covered by these SOPs